 - Sunday, 15th of November 2015 is the day of bath and eat.

 - Monday, 16th of November 2015 is the day of fast which ends after sunset after the 36 hour long fast.

 - Tuesday, 17th of November 2015 is the day of Sandhya Argh known as the evening offerings.

 - Wednesday, 18th of November 2015 is the day of Suryodaya Argh and the Paran or breaking of the fast.

 History and Origin of Chhath Puja

-Chhath puja has the great significant in the Hindu religion and it is assumed that the oldest Purohits were requested by the kings to come and perform the traditional puja of the Lord Sun.
+Chhath puja has a great significant in the Hindu religion and it is assumed that the oldest Purohits were requested by the kings to come and perform the traditional puja of the Lord Sun.
 They chant the ancient Rigveda texts and a variety of hymns for worshiping the Sun.
-In the ancient Chhath puja were celebrated by Draupadi and the Pandavas of Hastinapur (New Delhi) for solving their instant problem and regaining their lost kingdom.
+In the ancient, Chhath puja were celebrated by Draupadi and Pandavas of Hastinapur (New Delhi) for solving their instant problem and regaining their lost kingdom.

 Another history behind celebrating the Chhath puja is the story of Lord Rama.
 It is considered that Lord Rama and Mata Sita had kept fast and offer puja to the Lord Sun in the month of Kartik in Shukla Paksh during their coronation after returning to the Ayodhya after 14 years of exile.
 From that time, chhath puja became the significant and traditional festival in the Hindu religion and started celebrating every year at the same date.